Mayor of Greater Manchester: Policing and fire

 With the creation of the office of mayor, the role of Police and Crime Commissioner for Greater Manchester was subsumed into the new post.
 The mayor also took over the role formerly exercised by the Greater Manchester Fire & Rescue Authority in setting budgets and taking strategic decisions.

 Waste management

 The mayor is responsible for the administration of the Greater Manchester Waste Disposal Authority, which is the largest waste disposal authority in the United Kingdom responsible for the waste of 2.4 million people and covering all districts except Wigan which has its own waste authority.

 Skills

-The GMCA will have full control of the Apprenticeship and adult skills budget for the region from the 2018/19 academic year as well as a commitment to explore devolution of 16-19 education spending.
-The combined authority also has the power to co-commission alongside the DWP the regions unemployment and back to work programmes.
+The GMCA will have full control of the apprenticeship and adult skills budget for the region from the 2018/19 academic year as well as a commitment to explore devolution of 16–19 education spending.
+The combined authority also has the power to co-commission alongside the Department for Work and Pensions, the region's unemployment and back to work programmes.